manzoliric/create-with-pure-code/README.md

-# Always use Vanilla JS, NEVER use Jquery in these projects :)
+# Always use Vanilla JS, NEVER use Libs or Frameworks in these projects :)
 # Always use PURE CSS, NEVER use Bootstrap, Foundation or others libraries :)

 ## Ideas